Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

     address Python's dynamic typing limitations.
 Types are inferred, ensuring consistency across variable scopes.
-  - *Compilation Pipeline:* OpShin uses Python's built-in ast library for parsing, eliminating the need for tokenization and AST building.The compilation process involves distinct AST transformations, and the final output is translated into Pluto, an intermediate language, and then compiled into UPLC for on-chain execution.
+  - *Compilation Pipeline:* OpShin uses Python's built-in ast library for parsing, eliminating the need for tokenization and AST building.
+The compilation process involves distinct AST transformations, and the final output is translated into Pluto, an intermediate language, and then compiled into UPLC for on-chain execution.